markjrieke/2024-potus/README.md

 - each candidate gets their own linear model
 - Linear model has offset terms for pollster, mode, population, state, and date, plus a region invariant polling bias.
-- state offset is set by a gaussian process using mahalonobis distance between the states
+- state offset is set by a gaussian process using a distance vector between the states:
+  - box-cox transform
+  - normalize
+  - euclidean
 - date offset is set by a gaussian process over time.
 - Parameters for estimating the national vote distribution are the population weighted average of the state variables (one less set of